emranweb/csscarousel/README.md

-#Full Screen CSS Carouse No Javascript
+# Full CSS Carousel No Javascript

-CSS Caousel Made with based on CSS3 Animation and Animation Delay.
-No Javascript Code Used in the proejct.
-When You want a carousel with  2 or 3 image you can easily used this concept.
+CSS carousel made with based on CSS3 animation and animation delay.
+No JavaScript code used in the proejct.
+When you want a carousel with  2 or 3 image, you can easily used this concept.

 Thanks